Neilstid/theme-academic-cv/content/authors/admin/_index.md

 ## About Me

 <p align=justify>
 I am Neil FARMER a Ph.D candidate in Artificial Intelligence at CentraleSupelec & Chanel.
-My research interests focus on disentangled image editing using Generative Adversarial Networks, particularly for editing signs of aging.

-Prior to that, I studied Computer Science at Technology University of Belfort-Montbéliard (UTBM) where I graduated in 2022.
+My research interests focus on disentangled image editing using Generative Adversarial Networks, particularly for editing signs of aging.Prior to that, I studied Computer Science at Technology University of Belfort-Montbéliard (UTBM) where I graduated in 2022.
 My specializations during engineering school were Artificial intelligence [1], Software and knowledge engineering [2].
 </p>